-Tulsi comes to Lookout with several years of experience in serving communities with in-depth local journalism.
+Tulsi Kamath is a consultant for Lookout Santa Cruz and former Managing Editor and came to Lookout with several years of experience in serving communities with in-depth local journalism.
 She cut her teeth in Anchorage, Alaska, covering everything from wildfires and earthquakes to domestic violence trends in the state and an active serial killer.
 She started working at the Houston Chronicle in 2017 and was a member of the Pulitzer finalist team for coverage of Hurricane Harvey.
 In 2019, she received a grant to cover immigration issues faced by South Asian women in Texas.
 With the help of that grant, she published a 12-part series profiling local women impacted by restrictive U.S. immigration laws.

 At Houston’s KPRC, Tulsi has helped shape coverage that focused on serving the hardest-hit communities during the coronavirus pandemic, police brutality protests and the digital divide in schools.